 Backup and Restore Options in Day One

-Available for Plus (grandfathered) and Premium users
+Available for Premium subscribers

 Sync keeps data up-to-date across multiple devices and manages conflicts.
 Sync is primarily used if you use Day One on multiple devices (Android, iPhone, iPad, and/or Mac).
 Day One supports syncing data to as many devices as you'd like.
 Day One Sync stores your journal in the cloud and is easily re-downloaded when you log in on a new phone.

 Sign into the server dashboard at https://dayone.app at anytime to verify data currently synced/backed up.

 Note: The Day One app does not require an Internet connection to use it.
 All data is stored locally, so you have access to your information at any time.
 You can create and edit entries on multiple devices while offline and all the data will merge together properly once you are back online.

 These are enabled in Day One > Settings > Advanced > Auto Backup to Google Drive.
 These backups are a JSON export of the text of the entries only.
 Photos are not included in these automatic backups.
 To include photos, please use the manual export to JSON option (see below).